 When you're done with therapy, you'll understand yourself better.
 You'll have new strategies and solutions at your disposal.
 My past clients have reported gains like feeling better, having more hope, and achieving personal and professional goals.

 ANXIETY: It's normal to experience some anxiety.
-Too much anxiety, for too long, can leave you feeling stuck and dissatisfied.
+Too much anxiety, for too long, can leave you feeling stuck and overwhelmed.
 Anxiety can lead to wear-and-tear on your physical and mental health.
-When anxiety becomes a problem, you'll notice symptoms like worry, negative thoughts, anger, muscle tension, exhaustion, difficulty focusing, and even physical issues.
-Life doesn't stop for anxiety.
-You can't escape it, but you can learn to manage it.
-You can stop reinforcing it and getting tangled up in it.
+When anxiety becomes a problem, you'll notice symptoms like worry, negative thoughts, anger, difficulty focusing, and even physical issues like muscle tension and difficulty sleeping.
+You can learn to manage anxiety.
 A fresh perspective, new strategies, and positive momentum can make a big difference.

-STRESS OVERLOAD AND TRAUMA: Any experience can be stressful.
-Any situation, from daily hassles to emotional trauma, can trigger a stress reaction.
-Some of the most stressed-out people are parents, caregivers, high achievers, and people who think they're underachieving.
-Work/finances, relationships, health issues, and persistent adversity are common sources of stress.
-Ironically, stress can get really bad when you're doing something meaningful or ambitious--like being in school, changing careers, overcoming trauma, fulfilling a lifelong dream, or taking care of others.
-If you have lots of responsibilities, judge yourself harshly, and struggle with balance or fulfillment, then you're probably stressed.
-I can help you reconnect with your passion and purpose, while learning new ways to be skillful.
+STRESS OVERLOAD AND TRAUMA: Any situation, from daily hassles to trauma, can trigger a stress reaction.
+Ironically, stress can get really bad when you're doing something meaningful or ambitious--like going to school, changing careers, healing from the past, fulfilling a lifelong dream, taking care of others, or dealing with illness.
+If you have lots of responsibilities, judge yourself harshly, or struggle with balance or fulfillment, then you're probably stressed.
+I can help you learn new tools and skills while working toward your goals.

-SENSITIVITY AND CREATIVITY: If you feel like your brain works differently than everyone else's, it's hard to feel competent and confident.
-Maybe you feel judgmental and critical toward yourself.
-Conditions like high sensitivity (as described by Dr. Elaine Aron), ADHD, sensory processing issues, creativity, giftedness, and intensity can be strengths and challenges.
-If you suspect that you fit one or more of these categories, therapy is a great way to understand yourself and gain momentum.
-If you're a parent of a child who's like this, therapy can provide crucial support and insight.
+COMPLEX IDENTITY: If you feel like you're different in any way, it can be hard to feel confident and secure.
+Maybe you feel misunderstood, judged, or criticized--by others or yourself.
+Maybe you're a creative, sensitive, or neurodivergent.
+Maybe you're a cultural or social minority.
+I have personal and professional experience navigating traits and conditions like high drive, high sensitivity (as described by Dr. Elaine Aron), ADHD, sensory processing issues, creativity, giftedness, and twice exceptionality.
+If you suspect that you fit one or more of these categories, therapy can be a great way to understand and support yourself.

 Regardless of what you're going through, you're not deeply flawed.
 Therefore, you don't have to be fixed in order to live a good life.
 My approach is to help you live in alignment with your values, goals, and strengths.
 I believe it's possible to explore your struggles and focus on personal growth at the same time.